honghaow/FORK/README.md

 # FORK
-This repository contains the code accompanying the paper A Forward-Looking Actor From Model-free Reinforcement Learning.
-[Paper](https://arxiv.org/abs/2010.01652)
+This repository contains the code accompanying the [Paper](https://arxiv.org/abs/2010.01652) A Forward-Looking Actor From Model-free Reinforcement Learning.

 PyTorch implementation of FORK.
 If you use our code or data please cite the paper.